Violence in non-war settings

 The dynamics of violence are constantly changing.
-For several years now, the number of violent deaths in situations “outside the context of war” has exceeded the number of deaths in armed conflicts.
-Latin America tops the global homicide ranking, the most visible expression of a wide range of violence with a complex network of actors, including the institutions themselves.
+For several years now, the number of violent deaths in situations “outside the context of war” has exceeded the number of fatalities in armed conflicts.
+Latin America tops the global homicide ranking, the most visible expression of a wide range of violence with a complex network of actors, including institutions.
 So far, chronic and high-intensity violence outside the context of war has been addressed mainly from police and repressive security logic.
-These approaches do not help solve the problem and, in fact, tend to make it worse.
+These approaches do not help solve the problem and make it worse.

 At ICIP, we understand the need to address violence outside the context of war from a peacebuilding perspective.
 This requires developing new concepts, adapting methodological tools, and encouraging exchanging experiences between social, academic, and institutional actors.

 Where are the missing?
 Truth and justice as a requisite for peace

 Drug violence in Latin America